 Study Abroad Scholarships

 Think you can’t afford to study abroad?
-Scholarships are available each year for SPC Study Abroad trips.
+Scholarships are available each year for SPC Study Abroad programs.
 Check back frequently as this list is updated as additional scholarship details are made available.
-Please see your financial aid advisor to discuss how Study Abroad scholarships may affect your financial aid.
+Please see your financial aid advisor to discuss how study abroad scholarships may affect your financial aid.

 St. Petersburg College Scholarships:

-You may be eligible for a scholarship to Study Abroad with St. Petersburg College.
-The deadline for this scholarship has now passed.
+You may be eligible for an additional scholarship to study abroad with St. Petersburg College. *Not applicable to Virtual Abroad.

-The SPC Honors Program provides additional funding for honors scholars who plan to Study Abroad through the SPC Study Abroad programs.
-SPC Students (SPC honors student in good academic standing with the Honors Program or Honors Societies such as honors courses, interdisciplinary studies, PTK society, or Golden Key International Society) can apply for the Honors Program Study Abroad Scholarship.
-The deadline for this scholarship has now passed.
+- The SPC Honors 2021-2022 Program provides additional funding for honors scholars who plan to study abroad through the SPC Study Abroad programs.
+SPC Students (SPC honors student in good academic standing with the Honors Program or Honors Societies such as honors courses, interdisciplinary studies, PTK society, or Golden Key International Society) can apply for the Honors Program Study Abroad Scholarship. *Not applicable to Virtual Abroad

-If you are a bachelor’s degree student at SPC, you may be eligible for a $2,500 scholarship towards the cost of one of our Study Abroad program.
-The deadline for this scholarship has now passed.
+If you are a bachelor’s degree student at SPC, you may be eligible for a scholarship towards the cost of one of our Study Abroad programs. *Not applicable to Virtual Abroad

 Creative Way to Fund your study abroad